 This entry in the Patent Rolls allows for a glimpse of gentry homosocial relationships at work.
-Through an examination of Godfrey Hilton's alleged assailants we may see an indication of the vast and complicated networks that could be created among the gentry, based on ties of blood, marriage, locality, and self-interest.
+189 Through an examination of Godfrey Hilton's alleged assailants we may see an indication of the vast and complicated networks that could be created among the gentry, based on ties of blood, marriage, locality, and self-interest.
 From this one example, it would appear that status was a factor in the creation of such groups.
 As gentlemen in a period when definitions of the lower aristocracy were becoming increasingly crucial, the determination to keep the lower orders out must have had an effect on the relationships of those who were 'in'.
-Location was also apparently a factor, for almost all of the gentry in this source originate from Holderness in the East Riding.
+190 Location was also apparently a factor, for almost all of the gentry in this source originate from Holderness in the East Riding.
 This in itself indicates that the Yorkshire gentry in the fifteenth century may have been subject to a much more localised sense of regional identity than that of the 'county community'.
-If the shire was as important as the smaller regional units within it we would expect to see more than one man, and one related by marriage at that, from outside of this narrow district.
-A similar effect to that present here has been highlighted by Anthony Pollard
+191 If the shire was as important as the smaller regional units within it we would expect to see more than one man, and one related by marriage at that, from outside of this narrow district.
+A similar effect to that present here has been highlighted by Anthony Pollard for the gentry of Richmondshire, who formed a community 'almost as introspective as it was close-knit', existing as part of a complicated web of alliance and neighbourhood.
+192 Almost all of the men recorded in response to Sir Godfrey's plaint lived within a few miles of each other and would have come into contact on a regular basis.
+The tendency of the Crown to group regions for administrative purposes may have fostered a sense of community among these men.
+As neighbours they transacted private business with one another and acted as witness on one another's documents.
+Frequent interaction seems to have encouraged marriage alliances, whilst connections of marriage encouraged closer relationships in terms of business.
+The Constable network demonstrates a particular reliance on kin and proximity, two things that can be argued as important in the formation of a wide range of medieval relationships.
+193 It is this theme of relationship and interaction between gentlemen that will be discussed further in the next chapter.

-&lt;sup>189 For further discussion of the concept of homosociality see Eve Kosofsky Sedgwick, Between Men.
+189 For further discussion of the concept of homosociality see Eve Kosofsky Sedgwick, Between Men.
 English Literature and Male Homosocial Desire (New York, 1985).